Ani: Bagratuni capital

 By the early 9th century, the former territories of the Kamsarakans in Arsharunik and Shirak (including Ani) had been incorporated into the territories of the Armenian Bagratuni dynasty.
 The Bagratuni dynasty was the second notable dynasty in the Armenian kingdom.
-They secured their independence from the Arabs near the end of the 9th century after being controlled by the Persians and Umayyad Arabs for many years at this point.
-The king of Bagratid Armenia that led to this independence was Ashot I. He had a short-lived position as the king of the Bagratid dynasty, however, the impact of securing the freedom of the dynasty would last for many years.
+They secured their independence from the Arabs near the end of the 9th century after being controlled by the Persians and Umayyad Caliphate for many years up to then.
+The king of Bagratuni Armenia that led to this independence was Ashot I. He had a short-lived position as the king of the Bagratuni dynasty, however, the impact of securing the freedom of the dynasty would last for many years.
 His son, Smbat I, ruled directly after he did.
-The Bagratid dynasty consisted of many sub-kingdoms, the most notable of which were the Kingdom of Kars, Lori, Syunik, Artsakh, and Vaspurakan.
-The Bagratuni dynasty led to some of the most notable works of art and architecture in Armenia's history, one of which being the Cathedral of Ani.
-The leader of the Bagratid dynasty, Ashot Msaker (Ashot the Meateater) (806–827) was given the title of ishkhan (prince) of Armenia by the Caliphate in 804.
+The Bagratuni territory consisted of many sub-kingdoms, the most notable of which were the Kingdom of Kars, Lori, Syunik, Artsakh, and Vaspurakan.

+The Bagratuni dynasty patronised some of the most notable works of art and architecture in Armenia's history, one of which being the Cathedral of Ani.
+The leader of the Bagratuni dynasty, Ashot Msaker (Ashot the Meateater) (806–827) was given the title of ishkhan (prince) of Armenia by the Caliphate in 804.
 The Bagratunis had their first capital at Bagaran, some 40 km south of Ani, before moving it to Shirakavan, some 25 km northeast of Ani, and then transferring it to Kars in the year 929.
 In 961, king Ashot III (953–77) transferred the capital from Kars to Ani.
 Ani expanded rapidly during the reign of King Smbat II (977–89).
 In 992 the Armenian Catholicosate moved its seat to Ani.
 In the 10th century the population was perhaps 50,000–100,000.
-By the start of the eleventh century the population of Ani was well over 100,000, and its renown was such that it was known as the "city of forty gates" and the "city of a thousand and one churches."
-Ani also became the site of the royal mausoleum of Bagratuni kings.
+Scholars conventionally put the population of Ani at around 100,000.
+Lucy Der Manuelian noted that the figure, first reported by Matthew of Edessa, has been questioned by modern scholars, but Nikolai Marr, who excavated the site, noted that "most of the people probably lived just outside the walls."
+Hakob Manandyan noted that Ani's population was "unquestionably more than that of contemporary cities in Western Europe."